 Leisure and Relaxation.

-Everyone needs time to sit and do nothing or enjoy activities which aren’t stressful or taxing to the brain.
+Everyone needs time to sit and do nothing or enjoy activities that aren’t stressful or taxing to the brain.
 Not having to worry about attending to kids and letting go of the expectations others may have of you, unwinding, and being carefree, even if it’s just for an hour, can make you a better partner.
 Research suggests that leisure and relaxation help you have a clearer mind that is better able to think positively and make good decisions.

 Yes, relaxing with your spouse is great.
 Sometimes what is relaxation for one is work for the other.
 (Can you say “jigsaw puzzle?”)
 Taking alone time to relax can recharge you.
 You’ll be better able to respond to your spouse as the two of you work through everyday life.

 Parental burnout, similar to professional burnout, is a real thing according to the research.
 (You’re thinking, I didn’t need research to tell me that.)
-Parental burnout can cause you to become irritable, exhausted, and less tuned-in to your kids much less your spouse.
+Parental burnout can cause you to become irritable, exhausted, and less tuned in to your kids much less your spouse.
 It strips the joy from your relationships when you constantly feel like you’re living for others and not taking time to get recharged.